rougier/python-opengl/06-anti-grain.rst

    The `#include` directive is not part ot the glsl specification and is only available from within glumpy.

-However, we don't want to copy this code in all the example.
-We can instead write a `palette.glsl <code/chapter-06/palette.glsl>`_ shader and include it in each of the example.
+However, we don't want to copy this code in all of the examples.
+We can instead write a `palette.glsl <code/chapter-06/palette.glsl>`_ shader and include it in each of the examples.